microsoft/fast/specs/cli/commands/generate.md

 # FAST Generate (WIP)

 ## Overview
-FAST `generate` is a command that is used to scaffold out the file structure of a new component in a FAST project.
+FAST `generate` is a command that is used to scaffold out file structures for resources such as a new component in a FAST project.

 ## Use Cases
 - A Front-End Engineer can generate a new component file structure in FAST using a single command in FAST CLI